Qhama27/Digital_Portfolio1/README.md

 - [🔗 View My LinkedIn Profile](https://www.linkedin.com/in/qhama-dyushu-63b187234/)

 ### 🪞 Reflection (STAR Technique)
-**Situation**: I wanted to connect with professionals in the ICT field.
+**Situation**: As a student preparing for my ICT career, I wanted to connect with professionals to learn, grow, and explore opportunities.
-**Task**: To expand my professional presence and build valuable industry relationships.
+**Task**: To build meaningful relationships, expand my professional network, and practice professional interactions.
-**Action**: Optimized my LinkedIn profile, engaged in tech-related discussions, and followed mentors.
+**Action**: I identified my networking goals and the type of professionals I wanted to connect with, optimized my LinkedIn profile, engaged in tech-related discussions, attended networking events, and followed mentors.
+I also made sure to be respectful, professional, and focused on genuine relationships, while avoiding common mistakes like being pushy or neglecting follow ups.
-**Result**: Built a growing network, received valuable insights, and increased my visibility in the ICT community.
+**Result**: I developed a growing network, gained confidence in professional interactions, and learned how to build meaningful, respectful, and goal-oriented connections.

 ---